zerofo/emuiibo/README.md

 - Everyone who contributed to the original **nfp-mitm** project (and other forks): *Subv, ogniK, averne, spx01, SciresM*

-- **AmiiboAPI** web API, which is used by `emutool` to get a proper, full amiibo list, in order to generate virtual amiibos.
+- **AmiiboAPI** web API, which is used by `emuiigen` to get a proper, full amiibo list, in order to generate virtual amiibos.

 - [**3dbrew**](https://www.3dbrew.org/wiki/Amiibo) for their detailed documentation of amiibos, even though some aspects are different on the Switch.